IanBotashev/CG-16-1/documentation/Fetch cycle.md

 # Fetch Cycle
-0: Program counter read, address access register write
+One cycle,
-1: MMU read, instruction register write
+Select program counter as the address register, read from mmu, write to instruction register.